Rishinaiyappaag/AI-Calender-Assistant/README.md

 # AI-Calender-Assistant
-# 🧠 Tailor Talk: AI Calendar Booking Assistant
+#  AI Calendar Booking Assistant

 This project is a conversational AI assistant built using **FastAPI**, **Gemini (Google Generative AI)**, and the **Google Calendar API**.
 It understands natural language to schedule events, appointments, meetings, or calls at accurate dates and times.